Ekkehard-Schulze/precision-temperature-logger/README.md

 format text file with ISO 8601 formatted date and time strings

 to a micro-SD card.
-The format is compatible with python's pandas
+This format is compatible with python's pandas

 and plotly packages as well as with standard spreadsheet